-One of the biggest concerns during divorce is the safeguarding of financial contributions or entitlements.
-Protecting the future financial interests of both yourself and your children, or preventing your spouse from obtaining an unfair claim of maintenance are both legitimate concerns and we will work to ensure that you receive what’s equitable for your situation.
-We know how harmful an inequitable financial settlement can be, therefore we will defend your interests to ensure that a fair settlement is negotiated and that you will not lose the bulk of what you have worked hard for.
+One of the biggest concerns in a divorce is to safeguard your financial contributions or entitlements.
+It is a legitimate concern to protecting the future financial interests of both you and your children, and prevent your spouse from obtaining an unfair claim of maintenance.
+Regardless if your case is a divorce or an annulment, we will strive to ensure that you receive the outcome that you deserve.
+We know how harmful an inequitable financial settlement can be.
+That is why we will always defend your interests to negotiate a fair settlement, so that you do not need to worry about losing what you have worked hard to gain.

 A Fair Division of Assets

-Married couples naturally acquire joint assets like houses, automobiles, and stocks, and these assets will generally have to be divided between both parties following a divorce.
-If an asset has been acquired before marriage, it will not be regarded a joint asset unless: (1) It has been regularly used and enjoyed by both parties and/or the children during the period of marriage or (2) It has been significantly improved upon by either one of or both parties during the course of the marriage.
+Married couples naturally acquire joint assets like houses, automobiles, and stocks.
+These assets will generally have to be divided between both parties following a divorce.
+If an asset has been acquired before marriage, it will not be regarded a joint asset unless it has been regularly used and enjoyed by both parties and/or the children during the period of marriage, or it has been significantly improved upon by either one of or both parties during the course of the marriage.

-We know that in stressful situations as such, tension tends to run high, which is why we will ensure that you can protect your assets and preserve what you’ve earned.
-We do not want you to make the mistake of settling for less; you deserve to keep what is rightfully yours.
-Whether you have been the homemaker caring for your children and the household, or the breadwinner working hard for the family throughout the marriage, we will ensure that you receive due recognition for the roles you have played throughout the marriage.
-Our lawyers will guide you with expert advice so that you can protect your assets and preserve what you’ve earned through the course of the marriage.
+We know that in stressful situations like divorce, tensions run high.
+This is why we will fight for you to ensure that you do make the mistake of settling for less because you deserve to keep what is rightfully yours.
+Whether you have been the homemaker caring for your children and the household, or the sole breadwinner working hard for the family, we will ensure that you receive due recognition for the roles you have played throughout the marriage.
+Our lawyers will guide you with expert advice so that you can protect your assets and preserve what you have earned through the course of the marriage.

 Shield your children

-Your child’s welfare will be our most important consideration.
-Our divorce lawyers are committed to protecting your child’s interests both during and after the proceedings by ensuring that they are properly cared for through a reasonable maintenance agreement and with visitation schedules.
-We will make certain that your child is protected and continues living in a safe environment, guide you through the divorce proceedings and make certain that the impact it will have on you and your family is minimized.
+Your child’s welfare is our most important consideration.
+Our Singapore divorce lawyers are committed to protecting your child’s interests both during and after the proceedings by ensuring that they are properly cared for through a reasonable divorce maintenance agreement and with visitation schedules.
+We will make certain that your child is protected and continues living in a safe environment.
+Our expert divorce lawyers will guide you at every step through the divorce proceedings and make certain that the negative impact on you and your family is minimized.